sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_11.rst

 theoretically primacy of this kind that would justify treating any two main effects asymmetrically.

-The consequence of all thit is that Type 1 tests are very rarely of much interest, and so we should move on to discuss Type 2 tests and Type 3 tests.
+The consequence of all this is that Type 1 tests are very rarely of much interest, and so we should move on to discuss Type 2 tests and Type 3 tests.